Eglinton Island

-Eglinton Island an uninhabited island of the Arctic Archipelago in the Northwest Territories, Canada.
+Eglinton Island is an uninhabited island of the Arctic Archipelago in the Northwest Territories, Canada.
 Eglinton is one of the Queen Elizabeth Islands.
 Located at 75°48'N 118°30'W, it measures 1541 km2 in size, 73 km long and 44 km wide in measurements.
-It lies on the north side of the M'Clure Strait, just south of the much larger Prince Patrick Island and is uninhabited with no known human activity.
+It lies on the north side of the M'Clure Strait, just south of the much larger Prince Patrick Island and is uninhabited with some human activity in the 1970s in the form of methane gas drilling.

 The first European sighting of Eglinton Island was in 1853 by George Mecham, and explored by him and Francis Leopold McClintock in the spring of that year.